shitcorp/discord-bot-dashboard/README.md

 --------------------------------

 Use this when you fork this project and want to make a pull request.
-You must create the file private_config.json in the main directory (same sa config.json).
+You must create the file private_config.json in the main directory (same as config.json).

 private_config.json will be blocked by .gitignore from commiting and pushing.